Stiff Records: History

 Robinson and Riviera were a fiery management combination, and after a series of disagreements, Riviera left Stiff in early 1978 to form the short-lived Radar Records, taking Elvis Costello, Nick Lowe and Yachts with him as a settlement package.
 Riviera's departure coincided with the end of the "5 Live Stiffs Tour", which showcased emerging star Ian Dury.
 Dury's album New Boots & Panties!! had raced up the charts and its sales kept the label in business over the following months.
-In 1979, Robinson signed Madness, and Madness released albums from 1979 to 1984.
+In 1979, Robinson signed Madness, who released albums from 1979 to 1984.

 The next few years were the halcyon period, with many Top 20 single chart placings, including the label's first No. 1 single, "Hit Me with Your Rhythm Stick" by Ian Dury, and a number of other big-selling albums.
 Stiff expanded rapidly and moved its premises twice.
 It also continued to release dozens of obscure and uncommercial releases.
 For example, Stiff Records released the parody album The Wit & Wisdom of Ronald Reagan.
 That LP, on Magic Records, was completely silent on both sides, with Reagan's own slogan, "If it's a success it must be Magic!".

 At the end of 1983, Island Records bought 50% of Stiff, and Robinson ran both labels.
-Island was very short of money at the time and Robinson had to lend it £1,000,000 to fund the share purchase and pay the payroll.
+Island was short of money at the time and Robinson had to lend it £1,000,000 to fund the share purchase and pay the payroll.
 In 1984 Island Records released hit single "Relax" by Frankie Goes to Hollywood.
-Stiff signed The Pogues, but then Madness left under a cloud.
+Stiff signed The Pogues, but then Madness left to start their own label, Zarjazz.
 The Island deal failed and Dave Robinson regained control of the newly independent label in 1985.
-Hits by The Pogues and Furniture helped Stiff to survive another twenty months, but the underlying causes for the failure of the Island deal finally became too burdensome for Stiff and it was sold to ZTT in 1987.
+Hits by The Pogues and Furniture helped Stiff to survive another twenty months, but the underlying causes for the failure of the Island deal finally became too burdensome for Stiff.
+It was sold to ZTT in 1987.

 In 2007, ZTT and its parent company SPZ Group reactivated the label.
 Stiff quickly broke one of the UK's hottest new indie acts, The Enemy.
 It then released a string of well-received albums of new work from legacy Stiff artists, including as Wreckless Eric, Henry Priestman, Any Trouble, and Chris Difford.
 Brand new acts signed to the label included The Tranzmitors and Eskimo Disco.
 Swedish designer Tobbe Stuhre was appointed official Stiff Records designer.